County-by-County: Where you can get a COVID-19 vaccine in North Florida

 - Gateway Mall

-A new COVID-19 vaccination site is opening in North Jacksonville next month.
+A new COVID-19 vaccination site is opening in North Jacksonville in March.
 Florida Gov. Ron DeSantis announced four federally supported vaccination sites across Florida, including one at the Gateway Mall on Norwood Avenue.
 Patients can visit myvaccine.fl.gov or call 1-866-200-3762.

 - Regency Mall

 The COVID-19 testing site at the former Sears store at Regency Mall has become a location for people to receive the COVID-19 vaccine.
-The site is able to schedule about 1,000 appointments per day.
 People must book an appointment to receive the vaccine.
 To book an appointment, you need to call 1-866-200-3762.
 Click here for more information.

 - Hospital Systems: